ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 | Hsl              | The `Hsl` scalar type represents a valid a CSS HSL color as defined here https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#hsl_colors.
 | Hsla             | The `Hsla` scalar type represents a valid a CSS HSLA color as defined here https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#hsl_colors.
 | IPv4             | The `IPv4` scalar type represents a valid a IPv4 address as defined here https://en.wikipedia.org/wiki/IPv4.
-| IPv6             | The `IPv6` scalar type represents a valid a IPv6 address as defined here https://en.wikipedia.org/wiki/IPv6.
+| IPv6             | The `IPv6` scalar type represents a valid a IPv6 address as defined here [RFC8064](https://tools.ietf.org/html/rfc8064).
 | Isbn             | The `ISBN` scalar type is a ISBN-10 or ISBN-13 number: https:\/\/en.wikipedia.org\/wiki\/International_Standard_Book_Number.
+| MacAddress       | The `MacAddess` scalar type represents a IEEE 802 48-bit Mac address, represented as UTF-8 character sequences.
+The scalar follows the specification defined in [RFC7042](https://tools.ietf.org/html/rfc7042#page-19)
 | NegativeFloat    | The `NegativeFloat` scalar type represents a double‐precision fractional value less than 0
 | NegativeInt      | The `NegativeIntType` scalar type represents a signed 32-bit numeric non-fractional with a maximum of -1.
 | NonEmptyString   | The `NonNullString` scalar type represents non empty textual data, represented as UTF‐8 character sequences with at least one character